Dear Business Author,

 Having his wife and right-hand man read the manuscript did three things:

-It gave us a fresh pair (or two) of eyes to see what we’d become blind to after working with the manuscript for so long: some things that were obvious to us but not so to someone reading it cold.
+- It gave us a fresh pair of eyes to see what we’d become blind to after working with the manuscript for so long: some things that were obvious to us but not so to someone reading it cold.

 After getting the tweaks and tidbits back from his trusted readers, Tom and I put our heads together and decided what to change, what to delete, and what to bolster.